panzerdp/dmitripavlutin.com/content/posts/2019-07-10-bad-coding-habits/index.md

 In this post I describe 5 common bad coding habits in JavaScript.
 And importantly I will present my actionable recommendations how to get rid of these habits.

-## 1. Don't use implicit type coercion
+## 1. Don't use implicit type conversion

 JavaScript is a loosely typed language.
 If used correctly, this is a benefit because of the flexibility it gives you.